Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- In six matchups with the Lions, Lazard has had a touchdown catch twice, but never more than one in any single game.
+- In six matchups with the Lions, Lazard has had a TD catch twice, but never more than one in any single game.

-- The Lions have the NFL's 21st-ranked pass defense this season, giving up 255.6 yards per game through the air.
+- The Lions have the NFL's 21st-ranked pass defense this season, yielding 255.6 yards per game through the air.

-- The Lions have allowed 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.
+- At 1.8 passing TDs conceded per game, the Lions defense is ranked 24th in the NFL.

 Recent Performances